Haiti: Ariel Henry assumes post as prime minister | DW | 20.07.2021

 Henry has appealed for national unity as he takes office nearly two weeks after the assassination of late President Jovenel Moise.

-Ariel Henry was formally inaugurated as Haiti's prime minister on Tuesday, nearly two weeks after the assassination of late President Jovenel Moise.
+Ariel Henry was formally inaugurated as Haiti's prime minister on Tuesday, almost two weeks after the assassination of late President Jovenel Moise.

 Moise had designated Henry as his successor prior to his death.